rslurry/sb_utils/README.md

 | `add_labels`                 | Adds labels to the PMTiles file created by `generate_pmtiles`  |
 | `run_all`                    | Runs the above 5 methods consecutively                         |

-These methods take no inputs; they use what you provide when initializing the object. `extract_base_data` must be executed first; `process_buildings` must be executed before `generate_pmtiles`; and `generate_pmtiles` must be executed before `add_labels`.
+These methods take no inputs; they use the user-provided inputs when initializing the object.

-You may need to re-run `generate_pmtiles` multiple times to ensure that there aren't tile size issues at certain zooms; you will see a warning message if there is that will mention the file size (e.g., 591365) exceeds the maximum allowed size (500000).
-Adjust the relevant limit (e.g., `z12_limit` for issues with tiles at zoom 12) and re-run until you do not have any of those messages.
+`extract_base_data` must be executed first; `process_buildings` must be executed before `generate_pmtiles`; and `generate_pmtiles` must be executed before `add_labels`.

-You may also want to re-run `add_labels` multiple times to decide which place tags should be in which categories.
+Users may want to re-run `process_buildings` and `generate_pmtiles` multiple times to tweak the filtering and simplification parameters.
+Users may also want to re-run `add_labels` multiple times to decide which place tags should be in which categories.

 ### Labels
-You may want to look at OSM's list of available 'place' keys: <https://wiki.openstreetmap.org/wiki/Key:place>
+Users may want to look at OSM's list of available 'place' keys: <https://wiki.openstreetmap.org/wiki/Key:place>

-For the maps I have made, here are the setups I chose:
+For reference, the setups slurry uses for the maps they have made are provided below:

     US maps:
         cities = ['city', 'borough', 'town']